prateekvrma/Lane-Detection-and-Turn-Predict/README.md

-# 1. Histogram Equalization
+## 1. Histogram Equalization

+Aim to improve the quality of the image sequence provided as most of the Computer Vision pipelines for lane detection or other self-driving tasks require good lighting conditions and color information for detecting good features.

-# 2. Lane Detection
+## 2. Lane Detection

+In this problem we aim to do simple Lane Detection to mimic Lane Departure Warning systems used in Self Driving Cars.

-# 3. Predict Turn
+## 3. Predict Turn

+In this problem, we aim to detect the curved lanes and predict the turn depending on the
+curvature: either left or right turn.

 ## Dependencies

 Python 3.7 or later

 Numpy      (For numerical computation)

 Math       (For Mathematical Operations)

 OpenCV     (For Visualization and visual computation)

 ## Steps for Execution